Asankare

 Asankare is the home of two Factories at various stages of completion.
 One is a Fertilizer Factory and the other, a Meat Processing Factory.
 Mponua Rural Bank Ltd has a branch in Asankare.
 There is one privately owned Guest house (Sunkwa Guest House) in Asankare.
 There's also a rest top called Snat.

+There is a community based organisation in the town called, Asankare Youth for Development (AYD) that engages young people in volunteer work, communal projects and initiatives aimed at improving education, health and social welfare in the town.